 8.1b Digital Cinema: DCP (unencrypted, Interop, SMPTE, 2k, 24fps, 25fps, 30fps, 3D, 4K)

 8.1c File: best possible quality (e.g. ProRes, H.264…)

 8.2 A backup file must be submitted along with the screening copy.

 8.3 The screening copy must arrive at the festival office not later than the 4th of September.

 8.4 If the film has dialogue or text that is not in English, the film must be submitted with English subtitles.

-8.5 The festival does not pay rental fees, licence fees or other such fees for films that are screened in competition.
+8.5 The festival does not pay rental fees, licence fees or other such fees for submitted films that are selected to be screened in either the short film or the feature film competition.
 The selected filmmakers are not awarded financial compensation for participating in competition but will be supported in attending the festival.

 8.6 The films will be insured by the festival for the entire time of their being in the festival’s possession.

 9.1 By mail, courier or download (Dropbox, Sharc, Filemail or FTP)

 9.2 All deliveries from outside the European Union must be marked with the phrase “no commercial value – for cultural purposes only”.